humdrum-tools/humdrum-documentation/guide/ch13/index.md

 -----------------

-The UNIX **cat** command allows two or more inputs to be concatenated together.
+The UNIX <span class="unix">cat</span> command allows two or more inputs to be concatenated together.
 If we concatenate two files, the output will consist of the contents of the first file, followed immediately by the contents of the second file.
 For example, the following command will concatenate